Skip to content

 Things to consider

-• Colors not in RGB or CMYK color space (like HSB, LAB) revert to black
+• Colors not in RGB or CMYK color space (like HSB, LAB) are converted to CMYK or black

 • Adobe® Variables (like <document_name> <current_date>) are removed from text